ilshad/layout/README.md

 ### Preventing layout wrapping

 Some responses must not be wrapped into layout template.
-For this, you can add `:layout` keyword with value `false` into your handler's response, or utilize convenient function `ilshad.layout/prevent-layout`.
+For this, you have add `:layout` keyword with value `nil` into your handler's response, or utilize convenient function `ilshad.layout/prevent-layout`.
 See example `defroutes` code above.